 Kara has never once seemed small to El before.
 She’s never thought of Kara as someone who could be fragile.
 She was always larger than human life.
 A strong, terrifying thing of the Kaznian nightmares, coming to destroy them all.
 The fiercest person that El has ever known, apart from Lex.
 Nothing ever scares Kara.
 Or it shouldn’t.
 Nothing, except—

 “Everyone needs friends,” she repeats, her eyes burning into El’s.
 “It doesn’t have to be me, if you don’t want it to be,” she looks terribly sad, but genuine.
 “But please, if you change your mind—”

 She goes to the market.
-Only it’s not called a market it’s called a grocery store and it’s enormous.
+Only it’s not called a market, it is called a grocery store and it is enormous.
 Gluttonous.
 It infuriates her and she leaves without purchasing a single thing.
 Instead, she walks, ravenous, until she finds a corner store with fruit and vegetables and a man with a harsh face but kind eyes behind the small counter.
 She gives him the correct amount of American money—left over from the sum that Lex had granted her—and takes her spoils home.

-The problem, she encounters, is that she was only ever fed by the Kaznian men holding her hostage.
+The problem, she encounters, is that she was only ever fed by the Kaznian men who were holding her hostage.
 (Pretending to house her as one of their own).
-She doesn’t know how to cook for herself.
+She doesn’t actually know how to cook for herself.

 Her second takes ages.
-The internet is full of contradicting information.
+The internet is full of contradicting information, and it's a confusing thing to navigate on its own.
 One recipe says to leave something for ten minutes, another for twenty.
 El compromises and is left with a dry, tasteless dinner.
 It’s cooked, though, and it would be wasteful to do anything other than eat it.

 When the knock on her door comes next, she expects it to be Kara again.
 The, please leave me alone, is on the tip of her tongue but it stills the moment that she wrenches the door open.